HubSpot/cms-react/README.md

 Once the module is uploaded you should be able to see it when you go to edit a page, adding it like any other module.

 ## Documentation
-Check out an expanded documetnation page at https://github.hubspot.com/cms-react/
+Check out an expanded documentation page at https://github.hubspot.com/cms-react/

 ## Examples